-But Walmart International CEO Doug McMillion said the rules are still changing pertaining foreign investment, which is why they will stand pat for now with 20 wholesale stores run under the Best Price banner.
+But Walmart International CEO Doug McMillon said the rules are still changing pertaining foreign investment, which is why they will stand pat for now with 20 wholesale stores run under the Best Price banner.

 He said the changing rules made it difficult for Bharti and Wal-Mart to partner, given that individual states must decide on retail expansion.
 Bharti handled the retail outlets and Wal-Mart ran the wholesale cash and carry business, and also supported Bharti with product inventory and supply chain infrastructure.

-McMillion said the new rules did not work for either party which is why they chose to split up the company.
+McMillon said the new rules did not work for either party which is why they chose to split up the company.